 What are possible complications of pancreatitis?

 Acute pancreatitis usually gets better on its own over time.
 Most people recover without any problems.
-A small number of cases end up with fluid collections around the pancreas that require drainage.
+A small number of cases end up with fluid collections around the pancreas that need drainage.

 Low vitamin levels from malabsorption